niteshrawal12/Image-Compression-with-K-Mean-Clustering/README.md

 1. Explain the steps involved in k-means clustering.
 2. Apply k-means clustering with scikit-learn and Python to compress images.
-3. Create interactive, GUI components in Jupyter notebooks using Jupyter widgets Structure of project
+3. Create interactive, GUI components in Jupyter notebooks using Jupyter widgets
-It  is divided into 4 parts:
-1. Course Overview: This introductory reading material.
-2. Image Compression with K-Means Clustering Project: This is the hands on project that we will work on in Rhyme.
-3. Ungraded Quiz: Check your understanding of the concepts learned in the hands on project with this ungraded quiz.
-4. Graded Quiz: This is the final assignment that you need to pass in order to successfully complete the course and earn a Course Certificate.

 Project Structure # 🛠️ and used technologies project on Image Compression with K-Means Clustering is divided into the following tasks:
 Task 1: Introduction and Overview